ShirefMohammed/NestMart/docs/PRD.md

 ## Orders

-You can make an orders from your cart items
+You can make an orders from your cart items.

 ## Chat with admins